ATDevOutreach/KabarakUniIoTWorkshop/app/mobile/README.md

  + Extract to obtain a `tools` folder.
 Move this `tools` folder to the `home/user/androidsdk/` folder created earlier.
  + Next, download and extract Android `platform-tools` [from the official site](https://developer.android.com/studio/releases/platform-tools).
  + Move the `platforms-tools` to the `home/user/androidsdk` folder.
- + You should have such as layout
+ + You should have such a layout
     ```bash
     ...
     drwxr-xr-x  5 user    user    NNNN MM DD 20:08 platform-tools